Analysis of the generalised Aw-Rascle model: Relative energy: formal derivation

 \subsection{Relative energy estimate}

 Our goal is to show that the terms in \eqref{E:04} are either controlled by the relative energy or can be absorbed in the left hand side.
-To do this first, we state a lemma which is a direct consequence of the coercivity of the relative energy functional. \begin{lemma} Suppose $E^\prime (\vr) = p(\vr)$ and $\bvr$ lies on a compact subset of $(0,\infty)$, then for some $ 0<r_1<r_2$ we have
+To do this, we first give a lemma which is a direct consequence of the coercivity of the relative energy functional. \begin{lemma} Suppose $E^\prime (\vr) = p(\vr)$ and $\bvr$ lies in a compact subset of $(0,\infty)$, then for some $ 0<r_1<r_2$ we have